itsnils/Wirela_Air/README.md

 * write the micro SD card with the newest Raspberry Pi OS Lite
 * Take the micro SD card out of the card reader and put it again into the PC.
 * a drive appears. there you create a file one extension with the name SSH.
-* to continue the installation you have to connect the raspberry pi to the network/internet. to do this you create a file called wpa_supplicant.conf on the pc. in this file you write the following commands:
+* to continue the installation you have to connect the raspberry pi to the network/internet. to do this you create a file called wpa_supplicant.conf on the pc. you only have to enter your SSID (W-LAN Name) and the psk (Password) instead of the xxxxx. note that the " at the end and at the end remain in this file you write the following commands:
 ````
 country=CH
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1

 network={
-       ssid="xxxxxxx"
+       ssid="xxxxx"
-       psk="xxxxxx"
+       psk="xxxxx"
        key_mgmt=WPA-PSK
 }
 ````